spacemeshos/svm/docs/go-spacemesh-integration.md

 ### Open-Questions

+* What Hash algorithm to use for SVM - should it be_BLAKE3_ ?
-* Algorithm for decidinng which transactions a miner should pick.
+* Algorithm for deciding which transactions a miner should pick.
 * Signatures Scheme.
 * `Receipt` should be part of the `Transactions Mesh` or in other data-structure?
 * `Balance` representation.
 Can we use a single `i64` or a pair of `i64`?
-* Exact formula for deriving the `Template` and `App` accounts addresses.
+* Decide on the exact formula for deriving the `Template` and `App` accounts addresses.
 * Does the `returns` field of the `Spawn App` and `Exec App` Receipts should be discarded?
-  The volume of the this field won't affect the final `gas_used`...
+  The size-volume of the field won't affect the final `gas_used`...
 * What will be the `gas_price` value injected into a transaction?
 * We need to figure out what indexes will be created in `go-spacemesh` that will asist the _Transactions Explorer_.